 The overall objective of Traditional Medicine Chinese (TCM) Acupuncture is to rebalance the body’s natural energy flow (known as qi).
 The treatment is based on the principle that physical and mental illnesses are caused by imbalances within the body.
 When an individual’s qi or vital energy is unable to flow freely throughout the body, the body’s energy meridians become obstructed.
 This could be the result of a range of conditions, including emotional and physical stress or poor nutrition and injury.

 TCM Acupuncture focuses on correcting the underlying cause of the illness.
 The practitioner will not focus on the illness alone, but on the individual as a whole.
 They will consider their symptoms, mapping them out and observing how they relate.
 After the diagnosis the acupuncturist will work to renew the individual’s energy flow.
 They will focus on rebalancing the body and restoring its’ ability to heal naturally.

-Osteopathy Works is very excited to offer Radial Pressure Wave (RPW) therapy at Suite 13 Marinoto Clinic, Dunedin, and now also at our Invercargill Clinic (YMCA Invercargill, 77 Tay Street).
+Osteopathy Works is very excited to offer Radial Pressure Wave (RPW) therapy at Suite 13 Marinoto Clinic, Dunedin, and now also at our Gore Clinic (Natural Health 200, 57 Main Street, Gore).
 RPW therapy is indicated for conditions that are normally very difficult to treat.
 It is the best last resort if surgery has been suggested.